 - A fee of $50 will be assessed for any returned checks.

 - Account balances of $200 or more, left outstanding for more than two weeks, will result in suspension of lessons until the balance is reconciled.

 When do we have lessons?

-- Lessons are scheduled Monday through Friday, between the hours of 8:00am and 7:00pm
+- Lessons are scheduled Monday through Thursday this year.

 - Lessons on holidays, apart from those included in the weeks mentioned above, will meet as scheduled, unless communicated otherwise by either party.